ROSEMARY

 What is it?

-Rosemary is the familiar, long lived shrub with thin olive-green leaves and pretty blue flowers that dot the plant for half the year round.
+Rosemary is the familiar, long lived shrub with thin olive-green leaves and pretty blue flowers that dot the plant for much of the year.
 ‘Rosemary’ translates to the ‘dew of the sea’ (ros means dew and marinus means sea in Latin).

 FLOWERS